Urbit has its own revision-controlled filesystem, Clay. Clay is a typed, global,

 Unmount the path or name from Unix.

-Unmounts the path
+Unmounts the Clay path

-%/web from whatever name it was mounted as.
+%/gen from whatever name it was mounted as.

 Unmounts the Unix path

-beak into a
+desk into a target

 |merge %home-work /=home=, =gem %fine